GREAT MOTORCYCLE ROADS IN RHODE ISLAND

 TIME: 30 mins

-This Rhode Island motorcycle ride will take you through the leafy forests of western RI, with some great views as you cross over the Scituate Reservoir.
+This Rhode Island motorcycle ride will take you through the leafy forests of western RI.
+You'll ride with great views as you cross over the Scituate Reservoir, which is the largest inland body of water in the state.
+RI-14 starts in the Providence area and heads west all the way across the state, but the best part of this motorcycle route is from Interstate 295 to the Connecticut state line.
 Overall, this is not an overly populated area of the state, and this route provides an easy-going ride with minimal traffic.
-The Reservoir area has some of the best motorcycle rides in RI.
+The reservoir area has some of the best motorcycle rides in RI.
+If exploring more of this region, check out RI-12 and RI-116, which are two fun roads to motorcycle through.

 JAMESTOWN LOOP